turnerbenjamin/address-book/docs/goal-setting.md

 fairly heavy use of debugging in this user story, particularly the tests for the AddressBook class.

 For example, I was getting an error with AB26 because I was checking equals on null.
-The debugger was useful here as I could step into invoked methods to see where null was comming from.
+The debugger was useful here as I could step into invoked methods to see where null was coming from.

+## After User Story 8

+No debugging, the tests were very basic and did not require any change in implementation.
+Note: I did run each test with false expected values to ensure that the tests would fail.